szabonorbert/zorro-project-template/readme.md

 ## Zorro's custom strategy folder

-It's recommended to create a custom strategy folder where you can keep all your scripts separately from the standard Zorro sample projects.
+I recommend you to create a custom strategy folder where you can keep all your scripts separately from the standard Zorro sample projects.
 You can do this simply by define the strategy folder in the `ZorroFix.ini` file of the root folder like this:
 ```
 StrategyFolder = "myStrategy"
 ```
 <https://zorro-project.com/manual/en/ini.htm>

 ## Solution config